awslabs/aws-embedded-metrics-node/README.md

 Sets the CloudWatch [timestamp](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html#about_timestamp) that extracted metrics are associated with.
 If not set a default value of `new Date()` will be used.

-If set, timestamp will be preserved across calls to flush().
+If set for a given `MetricsLogger`, timestamp will be preserved across calls to flush().

 Requirements:
  * Date or Unix epoch millis, up to two weeks in the past and up to two hours in the future, as enforced by [CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html#about_timestamp).